-Taking medication is usually the first step in treating ADHD.
+Taking medication is usually the first step in treating attention deficit disorder.
 But what do you do when the ADHD medication does not work?
 Or when ADHD symptoms grow worse?
 Or when you or your child experience side effects from medication?

-Read on for solutions to common ADHD medication problems that attention deficit adults, children, and their parents face.
+Read on for solutions to common ADHD medication problems that adults, children, and their parents face.

 Problem: ADHD Medication Doesn’t Work

 Finally, many people with ADHD have additional problems, alongside their ADHD diagnosis.
-The most frequent are learning disabilities, anxiety disorders, depression, anger control problems, or obsessive-compulsive disorder (OCD).
+The most frequent are learning disabilities, anxiety disorders, mood disorders, anger control problems, or obsessive-compulsive disorder (OCD).
 Stimulants manage ADHD symptoms, but don’t address symptoms caused by related disorders.

 Problem: ADHD Medication Doesn’t Work All The Time

 If mornings are difficult: Think about how you or your child act when you’re on ADHD medication and when you’re not.
 Most problems occur before the medication starts working or when the dose doesn’t last the full four or eight hours noted on the label.

 To keep yourself or your child calm and focused in the morning, try to wake up an hour earlier than usual to take the ADHD medication.
 Then, go back to sleep.
 For children, if going back to sleep is difficult, discuss using Daytrana, a methylphenidate patch, with your doctor.
 Apply the patch to your child’s thigh while she’s asleep, and the medication will start to work within an hour.
 (If you do this, an earlier afternoon dose may be needed.)